-Tennille Amor is a Singer/Songwriter and Equality Advocate, responsible for the global hit, 'I Am a Girl,' which was first released at the United Nations as the anthem for International Women's Day.
+Tennille Amor is a singer-songwriter, activist, visionary, studio owner, and music mogul, responsible for the global hit, 'I Am a Girl,' which was first released at the United Nations as an anthem for International Women's Day.
 As an International Peace Ambassador, Tennille is dedicated to standing for peace and equality in all forms.
-She has been on the frontline of peaceful protests for racial equality, as well as speaking out against all forms of injustice at the United Nations, and on stages around the world, including an event for Glamour Magazine, alongside Yara Shahidi, Ashley Graham, Uzo Aduba, Cory Booker, Freida Pinto, and more.
+She has been on the frontlines of peaceful protests for racial equality, as well as speaking out against all forms of injustice at the United Nations, and on stages around the world, including an event for Glamour Magazine, alongside Amanda Gorman, Yara Shahidi, Ashley Graham, Cleo Wade, Uzo Aduba, Cory Booker, Freida Pinto, and more.
 Tennille is also the Creative Director, Headline Performer, Co-Host and Festival Partner of 'Festival of Nations,' a multi-cultural music, food and arts festival that takes place in St. Louis, Missouri every year.

 Tennille was featured by Sean "Diddy" Combs as one of Billboard and DeLeon's Top 100 Artists on the Rise.
 She was also hand picked by Diddy as one of 10 artists featured in a campaign showcasing emerging leaders in entertainment, with DJ Khaled and French Montana.
 Over the years, Tennille Amor has become a well respected name in the entertainment industry.
-She has written, performed, collaborated and/or been on stages with the likes of John Legend, Mr. Vegas, Shaggy, Bunji Garlin, Pixie Lott, YG Marley, Taylor Bennett, The Ultimate Rejects, Jimmy October, Inzey, Rheon Elbourne, Pras, Chris Young, Sly & Robbie, and the Black Eyed Peas crew.
+She has written, performed, collaborated and/or been on stages with the likes of John Legend, Mr. Vegas, Shaggy, Bunji Garlin, J. Ivy, Pixie Lott, YG Marley, Taylor Bennett, Mystic Marley, The Ultimate Rejects, Jimmy October, Inzey, Rheon Elbourne, Sly & Robbie, and the Black Eyed Peas crew.
 She is currently writing with teams working with Chance the Rapper, Post Malone, Camila Cabello, Taylor Swift, Koffee, Rihanna, Cardi B, Selena Gomez, and Bruno Mars.

-Tennille has been featured in a number of publications around the world, including: Forbes, The Huffington Post, Global Grind, Hello Beautiful, Revolt TV, Complex, Glamour, Refinery29, TV One, Entertainment One, The Daily Express, Daily News, TT Express, Plenty Talent and MTV.
+Tennille has been featured in a number of publications around the world, including: Forbes, Entertainment Tonight, Vogue, The Huffington Post, Global Grind, Hello Beautiful, Revolt TV, Complex, Glamour, Refinery29, TV One, Entertainment One, The Daily Express, Daily News, TT Express, Plenty Talent and MTV.
 She was one of Ciroc's social influencers, was an #Earthmover for CAT Footwear, the global brand ambassador for Quiksilver Women, and has been featured in marketing campaigns for MTV, JetBlue, Ford, Revolve and Music for the Cause.
 Tennille's songs have been played on the radio and TV in Trinidad, the United Kingdom, Tanzania, Uganda, Turkey, India, and Malaysia.

-Tennille is one of the Co-Founders of the non-profit organization, E.P.I.C.
+Tennille is the Co-Founder and CEO of the non-profit organization, E.P.I.C.
 (Everyday People Initiating Change), drilling clean water wells, and focusing on community growth and long-term sustainable development in a number of villages in Tanzania, Africa.
-Her song, 'The Grace' (produced by Chance the Rapper's producers in Chicago), showcases the voices of women in one of the communities where E.P.I.C. has developed a relationship.
-It is a song about hope for the future of our world.
+Her song, 'The Grace' (produced by Chance the Rapper's producers in Chicago), features the Upendo Gospel Choir, made up of women from one of the communities where E.P.I.C. has developed a relationship.